PaulElisha/PaulElisha/README.md

  - building web3 products and infrastructure.
  -  research -- EVM research and EIP contribution, Cryptography and Zk Research.
  -  protocol development.
-### I am fast becoming a mad scientist.
+### I work at the Klaytn Foundation
-I work at the Klaytn Foundation as a Developer and Researcher, contributing to Improvement Proposals, Evm Research etc.
+I am fast becoming a mad scientist, a Developer and Researcher, contributing to Improvement Proposals, Evm Research etc.
 I am relentlessly evolving.